 Shellharbour council’s legal case against the NSW Government’s plans to force a merger with Wollongong City Council has been dismissed.

-In a judgement handed down on Tuesday afternoon, Land and Environment Court judge Justice Tim Moore found there was “no defect in the process for this proposed amalgamation”.
+In a judgement handed down on Tuesday afternoon, Land and Environment Court judge, Justice Tim Moore said there was “no defect in the process for this proposed amalgamation”.